EvdH0/ASMworkshop/README.md

 You should see something like this
  ![Terminal mac](img/maclogin.png)

+The introduction slides from Mostafa can be found [here](https://github.com/EvdH0/ASMworkshop/tree/master/slides) in in pdf format
 ## 2. Prepare your directories
 ```shell
 ## create at your home directory the following three folders